wurstscript/WurstScript/docs/_doc/tutorials/wurst_for_vjass_users/page_1.md

 It's not because wurst isn't worth sharing, or there's noone sharing it - wurst just fundamentally approaches the problem at a tooling level (much like cargo, pip, npm, etc).

-* Most of the basic requirements like data structures and familiar systems like damage detection are implemented in the standard library.
+Most of the basic requirements like data structures and familiar systems like damage detection are implemented in the standard library.
 `import DamageType` and done.
 Don't like the implementation?
 Implement your own and publish it for use with the wurst dependency manager, offer your own improvements upstream to the standard library, or even write your own standard library - why not?
-Text snippets are so 2001.

 ### Object editing